 Every so often, there’s a marketer who mistakenly believes that design is the be-all and end-all for drawing customers’ attention to a company and leading them through a conversion funnel.
 However, it is not design alone that will accomplish turning prospects into customers.
 Design must be accompanied by useful content in order to deliver a user experience that has people returning for more, whether it be information, products, or services.
 If a website is architecturally pleasing but contains poor content, it will not reach desirable results.
-Don’t misunderstand, aesthetics are important, but those factors must be met along with relevant content!
+Don’t misunderstand, aesthetics are important, but visual factors must be met along with relevant content!

 Content is undoubtedly gaining greater importance as shopping and research progress further online, with every consumer having hundreds or thousands of choices at their fingertips.
 Content attracts prospects not by utilizing the basic techniques of push ads, but rather organically.
-Your content should demonstrate your expertise and knowledge in the field and about topics your target audience cares about.
+Your content should demonstrate your expertise and knowledge in the field and about topics the target audience cares about.
 It needs to add value to build trust.
 It’s basically the interview for a business – it may be ‘dressed’ in a fancy ‘suit’ (design), but it’s the personality (content) and experience that will persuade someone to do business with you.

 What is Content Strategy?